 Wellness promotion is our goal which includes holistically, culturally and linguistically appropriate approaches and strategies, being mindful of stigmas surrounding mental health.
+Implementation of a Mental Health Service Specialist will ensure that child, family and staff mental health wellness is tracked and services provided as needed.
+Also, the Mental Health Service Specialist will encourage staff and families to participate in stress relieving activities and track progress.
 All staff are educated and provided the necessary tools to promote and support children's mental health, social and emotional well-being, and overall health that is implemented in various ways.
-Using a combination of Conscious Discipline Curriculum, the CSEFEL (Center for Social Emotional Foundations of Early Learning) approach, DECA screening assessment, and Second Step, aids in effective classroom management and positive learning environments; supportive teacher practices; and strategies for supporting children with challenging behaviors and other social, emotional, and mental health concerns.
+Using a combination of Conscious Discipline Curriculum, the CSEFEL (Center for Social Emotional Foundations of Early Learning) approach, DECA screening assessment, and Child Protection Unit, aids in effective classroom management and positive learning environments; supportive teacher practices; and strategies for supporting children with challenging behaviors and other social, emotional, and mental health concerns.